Prompt-based-Stance-Control-for-LLMs/Prompt-based_Stance_Control_for_LLMs/README.md

-# Prompt-based stance control for LLMs
+# Prompt-Based Stance Control in German: An Evaluation of LLMs for Experimental Research on Attitude Change
-This repository contains all the scripts used in the paper *Prompt-based stance control for LLMs*, published at the `<TODO>`.
+This repository contains all the scripts used in the paper *Prompt-Based Stance Control in German: An Evaluation of LLMs for Experimental Research on Attitude Change*, published at the `<TODO>`.

 # Usage
 All scripts used to carry out the selection of stance detection method, are located in the `Stance Detection` folder.